-Between 70-75% of NOLS' operating expenditures are in personnel costs (salary and benefits).
-In comparison, approximately 10-11% of the annual budget is expended on library materials (including electronic resources), and all other library operating costs together total only about 15-20% of the annual operating budget.
+Between 72-73% of NOLS' operating expenditures are in personnel costs (salary and benefits).
+In comparison, approximately 9-10% of the annual budget is expended on the next largest budget category, library materials (including electronic resources), and all other library operating costs together total only about 17-18% of the annual operating budget.

-The personnel budget was the area of the Library operating budget most substantially expanded through use of the increased revenues available following the 2010 levy lid lift, and is also the only budget area where significant cost savings or reductions can be realized in times of reduced revenues.
+The personnel budget was the area of the Library operating budget most substantially expanded through use of the increased revenues available following the 2010 levy lid lift.
+The service expansions called for in the 2012, longer operating hours, more library materials, increased programming, and the addition of identified positions, all required additional staff to implement.
+Personnel is also the only budget area where significant cost savings or reductions can be realized in times of reduced revenues.
 Personnel costs routinely increase by at least 3% per year, not including additional increases that may arise from negotiated increases to salaries and/or benefits.
 Long term inflationary impacts of personnel cost commitments must therefore be prudently considered in projecting the Library's long-term fiscal sustainability.

 Draws on Reserves and Banked Capacity.
 NOLS was able to set aside operating reserves for the "out-years" only in 2011.
-In 2012 and 2013, NOLS required the entire levy amount to meet annual operating needs, and in 2014, 2015, and 2016 operating budget revenues included a planned draw from reserves in order to balance the budget.
-Through careful expenditure and cost cutting measures implemented during these years, the actual draw on reserve funds in each of the transfer-in years was somewhat less than the draw budgeted.
+In 2012 and 2013, NOLS required the entire levy amount to meet annual operating needs, and in 2014, 2015, and 2016 operating budget revenues included a planned drawdown from reserves in order to balance the budget.
+Through careful expenditure and cost cutting measures implemented during these years, the actual draw on reserve funds in each of the transfer-in years was somewhat less than the draw-down budgeted.